tc39/proposal-explicit-resource-management/README.md

 ## `DisposableStack` and `AsyncDisposableStack` container objects

 This proposal adds two global objects that can as containers to aggregate disposables, guaranteeing that every disposable resource in the container is disposed when the respective disposal method is called.
-If any disposable in the container throws an error, they would be collected and an `AggregateError` would be thrown at the end:
+If any disposable in the container throws an error during dispose, it would be thrown at the end (possibly wrapped in a `SuppressedError` if multiple errors were thrown):

 ```js
 class DisposableStack {